 Also, sponge filter may allow the crayfish to escape from the tank.
 So, I think HOBs are better for a 10-20 gallon crayfish tank.

 I like the HOB filter from Marineland Penguin.
-They are large enough for holding a good amount of biological filtration media.
+They are large enough to hold a good amount of biological filtration media.
 When it comes to filtration, the more biological filter media the filter can hold, the better its filtration will be.

 So, try to go with a moderately sized HOB filter for your crayfish tank.
-Also, it is a good idea to purchase separately a bag of ceramic ring/bio balls or other biological filter media.
+Also, it is a good idea to purchase a bag of ceramic ring/bio balls or other biological filter media separately.

 Fill up the HOB with these biological filter media as much as possible.
 This way, you’ll have a proper filtration system for your crayfish.